dfinity/portal/docs/developer-docs/integrations/index.md

 # Integrating Functionality

-Here you can see how to integrate various functionality to your dapp.
+While previous sections guide you to start building canisters on the IC, here you can see how to integrate various (sometimes advanced) extra functionality to your dapp.

-We start by taking a look at how you can hand over control to an SNS
+## Bitcoin Integration

+## Threshold ECDSA

+## HTTPS Outcalls

+## Internet Identity

+## ICP Ledger

+## Rosetta